madame-rachelle/RaspZDoom/README.md

  ZDoom32 compiles with CMake 2.8.12, CodeBlocks 17.12 (TDM-GCC 5.1.0) and NASM 2.10.09.
  You'll need the following libraries: dx9mgw.zip (optional), fmodapi43623win-installer.exe and fluidsynth.7z (optional).
- Run CMake to generate a CodeBlocks makefile, you can link directly against the dlls but not for DX (dinput).
+ Run CMake to generate a CodeBlocks makefile, you cannot link directly against dinput8.dll.
+ Now Compiles with VS 2017 (v140_xp or v140 toolsets strongly recommended) and with gcc on Linux.

- Copyright © 1993-1996 id Software, 1998-2016 Randi Heit, 2002-2017 Christoph Oelckers, et al.
+ Copyright © 1993-1996 id Software, 1998-2016 Randi Heit, 2002-2018 Christoph Oelckers, et al.
- Copyright © 2016-2017 Magnus Norddahl, Rachael Alexanderson and Alexey Lysiuk.
+ Copyright © 2016-2018 Magnus Norddahl, Rachael Alexanderson and Alexey Lysiuk.

  These versions maintained by drfrag from zdoom.org.
 They include patches by Blzut3 and hail-to-the-ryzen.